terotests/jestBench/README.md

 means that the tests can also expect user interaction or acceptance from the user from the test result.

+For example you could have a button to click if the test results looks OK to the the tester.
+After the test is run the IFRAME is cleared from the browser and next is created.

-You can also specify the test function as string in which case the callback function name is 'testResults'
+If you want, you can also specify the test function as string in which case the callback function name is 'testResults'

 ```javascript
 var options = {